Always Stay Online and Active on Slack with WebSocket Framejacking

 WebSocket messages when user goes away

-Let see if there are any interesting messages when we return to an inactive Slack window.
+Let’s check messages when we return to an inactive Slack window.

 Messages when the user becomes active again